rorg314/Portfolio/README.md

 # Blockchain

-The [Blockchain](./Blockchain) folder contains resources I produced whilst at Uni-Soft systems covering various aspects of blockchain technology.
+The [Blockchain](./Blockchain) folder contains resources I produced whilst at Uni-Soft systems covering various aspects of blockchain technology (documents have been converted to markdown files for ease of viewing in GitHub).

 - A generic [presentation](./Blockchain/GeneralBlockchainPresentation.pptx) introducing the concepts and technology + a short review of NFTs

 - A [document](./Blockchain/NFTs.docx) covering NFTs and the ERC-721 protocol, with some ideas for potential applications.

-- A [detailed review](./Blockchain/SolanaBlockchain.docx) of the Proof of Stake/History architecture used by the Solana blockchain.
+- A [detailed review](./Blockchain/SolanaBlockchain.md) of the Proof of Stake/History architecture used by the Solana blockchain.

 # Game development